A common North American mouse can catch and spread the coronavirus, lab studies show

 The authors of the second study, by the Public Health Agency of Canada, were circumspect, writing that “the potential for the establishment of Peromyscus rodents as a North American reservoir for SARS-CoV-2 is unknown.”

-Observations that these mice are susceptible to the novel coronavirus “are very convincing,” said Sabra Klein, a microbiologist at the Johns Hopkins Bloomberg School of Public Health who was not involved with this research.
+Observations that these mice are susceptible to the coronavirus “are very convincing,” said Sabra Klein, a microbiologist at the Johns Hopkins Bloomberg School of Public Health who was not involved with this research.
 But she noted that the preprint status of these reports was an “important aspect to temper too much expectation.”

 In the Colorado State University study, researchers infected mice with large amounts of the virus delivered through their noses.
 Those mice passed the virus to other animals, which in turn passed it to a third group.
 The second study also showed that infected deer mice passed the virus to one another in experiments performed at the Public Health Agency of Canada’s National Microbiology Laboratory.